skunkiferous/jsonnet/README.md

 to check the functionality of the code.

 # v0.2 TODO:
- * Implement Identifiers, including operator replacement
+ * Implement Identifiers
  * Implement names
+ * Support quoted strings
  * Check that the parsing code actually matches the regex
- * Support quoted strings
  * Support list as column type

 # v0.3 TODO: